 What Are Liposomes?

-Liposomes are tiny sphere-shaped vesicles, or bubbles.
-They’re usually made in a lab using biomolecules called phospholipids.
+They are tiny sphere-shaped vesicles, or bubbles and are usually made in a lab using biomolecules called phospholipids.
 These artificial, fluid-filled bubbles were designed in the mid-1960s as a way to carry active molecules to an intended site.

 So how does this work?
 Phospholipids actually contain a hydrophilic (or water-attracting) head and a hydrophobic (or water-repelling) tail.
 When these come into contact with water, the head turns inward as the tail turns outward and forms a bilayer, or a film that’s two molecules thick.
 This results in a tiny liposome bubble, which can encapsulate other chemicals and protect them from being broken down during digestion.